olli0601/PANGEA.HIV.sim/README.md

 ## Viral introductions and seed sequences

+#### Viral introductions

 The evolutionary model starts in 1980.
 By 1980, between 100-200 infected individuals exist in the epidemic simulation.
 The evolutionary model considers these individuals as index cases.
-After 1980, viral introductions occurred in proportion to the number of new infections per year (parameter `epi.import`).
-The epidemic model does not explicitly describe transmissions by individuals outside the regional population.
-Instead, the evolutionary model selects new index cases at random among existing infected individuals.
+After 1980, viral introductions occur in proportion to the number of new infections per year (parameter `epi.import`).
+New index cases representing viral introductions into the regional population are selected at random among existing infected individuals.
+By default, we set `epi.import=0.05` in line with baseline assumptions of the HPTN071/PopART model (Cori A, Ayles H, Beyers N, Schaap A, Floyd S, et al. PLoS One 2014).
 Sources of index cases are coded with a negative population ID `IDPOP`.
 The corresponding transmission chains can be reconstructed from data.table `df.trms` (in file ending `_SIMULATED_INTERNAL.R`).
 Column `IMPORTp` of data.table `df.epi`
 (in file ending `_SIMULATED_INTERNAL.R`) lists the simulated proportion of viral introductions per year.

+#### Seed sequences

 Each index case is assigned a seed sequence.
 The date associated with the sequence is either 1980.0 or, for viral introductions after 1980, the time of infection of the index case.
 To assign seed sequences, the evolutionary model proceeds by default as follows.